Langkawi International Airport: History

-Construction of the modern airport began in 1991 and was finished in December 1993.
-Langkawi International Airport had been the airfield of Japanese army in 1945 and later for the British army.
-Kedah has two airports: Langkawi International Airport and Sultan Abdul Halim Airport.
+Langkawi Airport was initially used as an airfield by the Japanese Army, as well as the British Army in 1945.

+A 2500 feet airstrip, which connects to the main road at Padang Mat Sirat, was built in 1961 and began operation in March 1962.
+The project cost RM330,000.

+Under the Fifth Malaysia Plan, RM107 million was allocated for the expansion of Padang Mat Sirat Airport to accommodate larger aircraft.

+By 1988, the airport already had modern facilities along with five other airports in Malaysia.

+Over 477,000 people used the airport in 1992.

 Expansion and development

 The airport has undergone Phase 1 expansion with the current capacity of 4 million passengers for approximately RM89 million.
 The gross floor area has been increased to 23,000 square meters (247570 sq ft), increased parking spaces to 600 bays and up to 8 boarding gates.
 The runway is capable of handling Boeing 747 aircraft.

 There is a private premium lounge in the departure hall.
 Facilities include food & beverage, bar, Wi-Fi, shower facility, phone and charging station.
 It is exclusively for departing passengers.
-The number of counters at passenger touchpoints have also increased to 30 check-in counters and 18 immigration counters.
+At passenger touchpoints there are now 30 check-in counters and 18 immigration counters.

 Phase 2 of the expansion involves the construction of a proposed aerobridge, which is designed to handle the increasing volume of direct international flights.
 More amenities like arrival hall, commercial terminal, toilet, prayer rooms and driveway to the main terminal are to be included in the expansion.